Giits254/NationalPaints/frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run electron-dev`
+To run the app as a desktop app in the developmentenvironment

 ### `npm run build`

 Builds the app for production to the `build` folder.\